Barbecue Chains Across America That Are Actually Worth Trying

 4 Rivers Smokehouse/Yelp

-Florida-based 4 Rivers Smokehouse has nine locations scattered throughout the state.
+Florida-based 4 Rivers Smokehouse has 15 locations scattered throughout the state.
 The 4 Rivers Smokehouse is best known for its Angus brisket and its house-made sauces.
 Patrons can also enjoy some less traditional dishes including a barbecue quesadilla and cheese grits loaded with pulled pork, coleslaw, jalapeños, pickles, and barbecue sauce.

 Dickey’s Barbecue Pit